KOOKIIEStudios/Califorknia/README.md

 3. Run the game using the entry point `califorknia/main.py`

 ## Tools
 This project targets Python 3.10 and up, and makes use of [PyGame](https://pypi.org/project/pygame/).
-We intend to use [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) for generation of maps.
 YAML configuration files are parsed with [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), which supports the use of comments.

 ## Style
 This project should follow [Google Style Guides](https://github.com/google/styleguide) where possible.
 We recommended the use of [PyLint](https://stackoverflow.com/questions/38134086/how-to-run-pylint-with-pycharm/46409649#46409649); Google's linting rules has already been included in the project directory as `pylintrc`.